rhysd/tui-textarea/README.md

 ### Examples for [ratatui][] support

 All above examples uses [tui-rs][], but some examples provide [ratatui][] version.
 Try `ratatui_` prefix.
-In these cases, you need to specify features to use `ratatui` and `--no-default-features` flag explicltly.
+In these cases, you need to specify features to use ratatui and `--no-default-features` flag explicitly.

 ```sh
 # ratatui version of `minimal` example